+

 feared he would become like Verleth.
 He

-advantages, there was something terrible and hollow about Garuvel’s younger
+was something terrible and hollow about Garuvel’s younger brother.

-he formed this image he realized something very important about himself.
-He, Garuvel Nep Zing, lived to find beauty
+this image he realized something very important about himself.
+He, Garuvel Nep Zimrin, lived to find beauty

 in everything.
 He knew that beauty was